TimeChimp

 The through-line

 I'm good at seeing what's broken and figuring out how to fix it, even when it's outside my job description.
-That's been the constant through five years and four role evolutions.
+That's been the constant through six years and four role evolutions.